Obidiemekpo/dataacademy-labs/infra/README.md

 ## Notes

 - Storage account names must be between 3-24 characters, lowercase letters and numbers only.
 The module automatically truncates the name if it exceeds 24 characters.
-- The SQL Server administrator password is hardcoded in the SQL module.
-In a production environment, this should be stored securely in Azure Key Vault.
+- The SQL Server module is temporarily excluded from deployment.
+To include it, uncomment the SQL module section in `main.tf`.
+- ADLS Gen2 permissions are assigned at the Storage Account level, not at the filesystem level.